EvansDaniel/TicTacToe/README.md

 What is it?
 -------------
-It is a tic tac toe application implemented using Java Swing API
+Uses the Java Swing API in order to create a functional and entertaining Tic Tac Toe game intended for two users that displays the tic tac toe structure and informs the users of the winner

 External libraries
 --------------------